7 tips for keeping your motivation mojo

 1) Know your WHY & hold it close.

-Knowing your bottom line WHY — your reason and reward for changing or achieving what you want — is absolutely key.
+Knowing your bottom line WHY — your reason and/or personal reward for changing or achieving what you really want — is key to staying motivated.
 This is your intrinsic motivation.
-It’s what will keep you in the game when the enthusiasm wanes or things get tough.
+It is what will keep you in the game when the enthusiasm wanes or things get tough.
 So ask yourself WHY?
-Why do you want to lose weight and get healthy?
+Why do you want to lose weight or get healthy?
 What’s the benefit or reward to you?
 What are you afraid will happen if you don’t?
 What’s your “real” reason for wanting the change.

 For some of us, it’s hard to get to our bottom-line why.
 We might think we know why but usually the truth is several layers (or why’s?) down.
 When you ask yourself “WHY?” — answer the question and then ask “WHY?” about 5 more times.
 Ask until you feel truly connected to your bottom-line why.
 You’ll know it when you get there.